Infectious Disease Control

 Epidemic is the occurrence of illness clearly in excess of normal expectancy.1 The number of new cases needed to declare an epidemic depends on the disease, the time, and the location.
 For example, a single case of yellow fever could be considered to be an epidemic in Canada, but it might not be in a tropical region.

 Pandemic is an epidemic occurring over much of the world.
-Examples include influenza (1918–19 and 1957–58), cholera (1961 to present), AIDS (1988 to present), and tobacco addiction (present).1
+Examples include influenza (1918–19 and 1957–58), cholera (1961 to present), AIDS (1988 to present), and tobacco addiction (current) and COVID-19 (2020-2022).1

 West Nile virus in North America